 Deep location of 2nd/inner floating group before and after remove - exposes apeture blades

-When reassembling the 2nd/inner floating group, ensure that it and its brass spacer are seated flat and correctly otherwise this may cause focus issues: I had misseated this and it meant that focus would shift significantly when zooming, and at 80mm objects are infinity focus would require the focus to be zoomed to ~7m according to the focus distance scale.
+When reassembling the 2nd/inner floating group, ensure that it and its brass spacer are seated flat and correctly otherwise this may cause focus issues: I had misseated this and it meant that focus would shift significantly when zooming, and at 80mm objects are infinity focus would require the focus to be set at ~7m according to the focus distance scale.

 The rear elements are housed in an optical block screwed into the iris mechansim and requires removal of the apeture ring and a secondary base plate.
 The removal of the optical block may require you to remove the rear element group to get good purchase on the spanner notches to allow unscrewing of the remainder of the optical block.